-Twose works as a true tightrope walker, seeking the perfect harmony between figuration and abstraction.
-He creates a world outside space and time, a universe with powerful colors and forms that draws its inspiration from the human body, landscapes, and urban landscapes.
+He works as a dedicated tightrope walker, seeking the perfect harmony between figuration and abstraction.
+He creates a world outside space and time, a universe with powerful colors and forms that draws inspiration from the human body, landscapes, and urban landscapes.

-Twose reveals the abstraction hiding within reality, with the aim of expressing a world that transcends us, touching the essence of all that surrounds and inhabits us, what he calls abstractivation.
+Twose reveals the abstraction hiding within reality, to express a world that transcends us, touching the essence of all that surrounds and inhabits us, what he calls conception.
 His paintings put our imagination to work, bringing us back to our need for contemplation.

-Today, Twose works in the international artist residency "59 Rivoli” located in the heart of Paris.
+Today, Twose works in the international artist residency "59 Rivoli" is located in Paris's heart.